-Because a girl’s period should not be a barrier to education, we’ve decided to sponsor the distribution of menstrual hygiene products in our centers.
+Because a girl’s period should not be a barrier to education, we’ve decided to distribute menstrual hygiene products to the girls of our centers.
+Often girls miss school when they have their period, that’s why we’re actively working on a sustainable project to make our own washable pads in order to change the daily life of our girls.
 Menstruation is really nothing to be ashamed of, Odile Prevot, our CEO has decided to start talking about it!
 Let’s read her thoughts here:

 “If Rugby is the vector, the excuse or serves as a hook to bring pupils together out of the street, the Serge Betsen Academy is fighting for every single child to be able to go to school.